Golmaal Returns: Plot

 Meanwhile, Gopal finds out that a dead body was found at the same location where he saved Meera from the goons.
-Madhav finds out that Gopal was missing from his home that very night and that the dead person was Gopal's colleague whom he had threatened to kill over a spat.
+Madhav finds out that Gopal was missing from his home that very night and that the dead person was Gopal's colleague Subodh whom he had threatened to kill over a spat.
 Madhav also easily guesses that Laxman is not the real Anthony and arrests him during his wedding with Meera, and phones Ekta about the truth.
 He gives Gopal a three-day deadline to get the girl to the police station to prove that Gopal had been with her and did not murder his employee.
 After three days and a lot of attempts, they still are not able to find the girl.
 In panic, Laxman and Lucky hire a woman called Munni, who needs money to get her boyfriend Vasooli out of jail, but Munni is kidnapped by the murderer.
 Unable to prove his innocence, Gopal is arrested.

 Lucky and Laxman are chased by the cops but they are rescued by Meera, who questions Laxman about his involvement in some shady activities.
 Laxman then reveals that he had to cover up that night's incident for Gopal, whereas Meera reveals that she was the girl whom Gopal saved that night.
-Laxman is shocked and distraught over this news as he believes that Gopal and her are having an affair behind his back but Meera gets angry on Laxman for not trusting her.
+Laxman is shocked and distraught over this news as he believes that Gopal and her are having an affair behind his back but Meera gets angry at Laxman for not trusting her.
 He apologizes and the trio go to the police station.
 However, Vasooli finds out that Munni has been kidnapped and kidnaps Meera as leverage in anger.

 Gopal is later bailed out by Sawant, who is going along with him to the Lover's Point, with Madhav, Esha, Lucky and Laxman following them in pursuit, and Ekta, Vasooli and Meera arriving later.
 Munni is found tied up in the back of the murderer's jeep and is freed by the group.
 Gopal learns that this was a plot concocted by Sawant to frame him for the murder, as the latter's illegal drug trade was about to be exposed, confirming Madhav's suspicions.
 Sawant forces him to hang from the Lover's Point's noose until the others interfere.
 The drama grows, as everyone attempts suicide (except Madhav and Lucky), much to Sawant's anger, until he is driven crazy from this and tries to kill himself.